eonarheim/eonarheim.github.io/docs/actions.md

 Actions are a special type of method on actors that allow motions to be scripted.
 Actions operate in a "fluent" style allowing you to chain actions together.
-These are incredibly useful when creating NPCs (non player characters), scripted cinematics, and AIs.
+They are incredibly useful when creating NPCs (non player characters), scripted cinematics, and AIs.

 A platformer with moving platforms is a good example of how you might use the moveTo